landodesign/testbed/README.md

-# Front-end testbed
+# Front-end Sandbox

-A playground for front-end experiments made by Lando Tornabene.
+A collection of snippets, animations and various effects.

 ## How to use

-Simply clone or download this repo and install it to your local enviroment.
+Clone or download this repo and install it to your local enviroment.

 ### Prerequisites

-You need to install Node.js, Gulp, Gulpsass, Browsersync and Bootstrap 4.
-Check package.json for all dependencies.
+Install the following on your machine:

+* Node.js
+* Gulp
+* Gulpsass
+* Browsersync
+* Bootstrap 4

 ## Built With